Arachnophobia: Overcoming Your Fear of Spiders

 Arachnophobia is one of the most common fears (phobias) on the planet which affects as many as 73% of people in some Western societies.

-Arachnophobia is an irrational fear of spiders which may result in panic attacks - different people usually respond differently.
-Some people may start crying and others may scream whilst some people may feel paralyzed and too scared to move a muscle (i.e. frozen with fear).
+Arachnophobia is an irrational fear of spiders which may result in a myriad of symptoms - different people usually respond differently.
+Some people may have panic attacks and/or start crying and others may scream whilst some people may feel paralyzed and too scared to move a muscle (frozen with fear).
 In extreme cases just images alone of spiders may cause panic.

-Whilst many therapists sometimes resort to some form of 'exposure therapy' this can often result in the phobia becoming exacerbated and actually getting worse, instead of better, the reason for which will soon become clear.
+Whilst many therapists sometimes resort to some form of 'exposure therapy' in order to treat arachnophobia this can often result in the phobia becoming exacerbated and actually getting worse instead of better, the reason for which will soon become clear.
 CBT (Cognitive Behavioural Therapy) and some medications are also other options which can help deal with fears and phobias, although I don't recommend them without trying the following techniques out first.

 There are many techniques that you can carry out at home that can help you overcome your phobias.
 These techniques should be carried out for a short period of time at regular intervals in order to ensure they are effective.
 I would recommend using them once every two weeks for a period of three months, then allow another three months for the changes to take place.

 Ultimately, you should be able to completely overcome your fear of spiders within six months in most cases.
 These techniques come from a form of applied psychology called NLP (Neuro Linguistic Programming) - a system which was designed by Richard Bandler and John Grinder in the 1970s.

 If you decide you would like to attempt to utilize these techniques I suggest you do some further reading on the subject.

 These techniques are simple psychology and are not magic, you will not notice a difference immediately.
 In fact, you may not notice a difference for quite a while.